Constrained State Estimation -- A Review: Abstract

 \section{Abstract}

-Increasingly for many real-world applications in signal processing, nonlinearity, non-Gaussianity, and additional constraints are considered while handling dynamic state estimation problems.
-This paper provides a critical review of the state of the art in constrained Bayesian state estimation for linear and nonlinear state-space systems.
-Specifically, we provide a review of unconstrained estimation using Kalman filters for the linear system, and their extensions for nonlinear state-space system including extended Kalman filters, unscented Kalman filters and ensemble Kalman filters.
-In addition, we present the particle filters for non linear state space systems and discuss recent advances.
-Next, we review constrained state estimation using all these filters where we highlighted the advantages and disadvantages of the different recent approaches.
+The real-world applications in signal processing generally involve estimating the system state or parameters in nonlinear, non-Gaussian dynamic systems.
+The estimation problem may get even more challenging when there are physical constraints on the system state.
+This tutorial-style paper reviews the Bayesian state estimation for (non)linear state-space systems and introduces the formulation of constrained state estimation in such scenarios.
+Specifically, we start by providing a review of unconstrained state estimation using Kalman filters (KF) for the linear systems and their extensions for nonlinear state-space systems, including extended Kalman filters (EKF), unscented Kalman filters (UKF), and ensemble Kalman filters (EnKF).
+Next, we present particle filters (PFs) for nonlinear state-space systems.
+Finally, we review constrained state estimation using various filtering techniques and highlight the advantages and disadvantages of the different constrained state estimation approaches.